Piets/3d-printer/README.md

 ### Klipper
 One of the latest changes to my Neptune 3 was installing Klipper on the BananaPi and flashing the accompanying firmware.
 You can find my currently used configuration in the `printer.cfg` file in this repository.
 The configuration ans build instructions were taken from [this repository](https://github.com/bsas/Neptune-Elegoo3-Klipper).
 I have not yet mounted the ADXL345 sensors to the print bed and print head.
 As far as I currently understand it, the BananaPi has to independent SPI buses and therefore should support simultaneous operation of both sensors.
 I will update this information once I have confirmed this.

+### Double SPI Overlay
+The file `double-spi.dts` contains a custom overlay for Armbian for the Banana PI M2 Zero to enable both SPI buses.
+Copy to `/boot/overlay-user` and run `sudo armbian-add-overlay double-spi.dts` to enable.